Table of Contents (click to expand)

 How Does Crypto Day Trading Work?

-This means basically that you buy different cryptocurrencies and try to sell them at a higher price in a short timeframe.
+This means you buy different cryptocurrencies and try to sell them at a higher price in a short timeframe.
 This needs much training and knowledge in technical analysis and fundamentals.

 You will need a trading plan.
 Many coin owners are day trading without even knowing it.
 It is a bad idea to use Facebook groups, for example, to read about this or that coin, sell at a loss to buy into another coin, and so on.

 Your funds will be bleeding in the long run.
 You will find much better information with crypto signals.
-You might want to have a look into our selected Telegram crypto signal groups that offer good signals – tested by us.
+You might want to look into our selected Telegram crypto signal groups that offer good signals – tested by us.

-If you want to get your feet wet and learn to trade the crypto markets, joining one of our recommended crypto signals groups is a great way to start learning and make healthy profits at the same time!
+If you want to get your feet wet and learn to trade the crypto markets, joining one of our recommended crypto signals groups is a great way to start learning and making healthy profits at the same time!

 Also, interesting for day trading crypto is to learn more about buy and sell walls and to get some general ideas about trading altcoins.
 Be aware not to panic once BTC pumps and your altcoins drop.

 Investing in Cryptocurrency

-Investing in crypto is all about research and trusting your instincts, and not panicking!
+Investing in crypto is all about research, trusting your instincts, and not panicking!
 The first step is to research projects and the cryptocurrency they issue.